NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Nexian Mystic.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Arcana skill and a Lore skill related to one plane of your choice (other than the Material Plane).
-You gain the [[Feats/Arcane Sense|Arcane Sense]] skill feat.
+You gain the [[Arcane Sense|Arcane Sense]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*